auth0-sandbox/auth0-application-development/module05-instructions.md

 1. Set the environment variables for "Module 05/BFF/.env"

-## Part 2: Establish an M2M application for actions
+1. Add the delete:guardianauthenticators (check) permission for the app

-## Part 3: Enroll or check MFA
+## Part 2: Enroll or check MFA

+1. Go to actions

+1. Start with empty action

+1.

 <br>![Stop](./.assets/images/stop.png)
 Congratulations, you have completed this lab!